Chronicle of Saint-Maixent

 The Chronicle of Saint-Maixent (Note: Chronicon sancti Maxentii; Chronique de Saint-Maixent) is an anonymous Latin universal history written at the Abbey of Saint-Maixent between 1126 and 1141.
 The first and larger part gives a history of the world down to the reign of Charlemagne (768–814).
 The second part is focused on France, Poitou and the abbey in particular.
 The continuous history ends in 1126, but notices for 1134, 1137 and 1140/1141 were added.
 It is sometimes attributed to Pierre Raymond, abbot from 1134 to 1164.
+The Chronicle also covers in some detail the Frankish involvement in the Iberian [Reconquista] as well as a number of marriage alliances and political disputes in that region.

 The Chronicle, about 400 pages in length, survives in two manuscripts: